 According to § 11e of the Student Regulations of the University of Basel and § 4 Paragraph 7a of the Regulation Relating to Academic Integrity, plagiarism is a disciplinary offence that will be punished accordingly.

 The University of Basel has a campus licence for the plagiarism detection software Turnitin.
 This software enables all student assignments to be checked for matches with other texts (originality check).
 To achieve this, Turnitin uses millions of articles, websites and papers uploaded by students (only when approved by the institution) worldwide.
-The system compares sequences of words (including synonyms and translations).
-The results as regards content must then be evaluated by teaching staff or authorised specialists.
-Departments, lecturers and researchers at the University of Basel may request that an account be created via firstname.lastname@example.org.
+The system compares sequences of words (including synonyms and optionally machine translations of non english texts).
+Since April 2023, texts generated with AI (e.g. ChatGPT) are also recognized and marked.
+Content evaluation must be done by teaching staff or authorized specialists.
+Departments, lecturers and researchers at the University of Basel may request that an account be created via email@example.com.

-- The "Plagiatsprüfung" widget is displayed in all ADAM workspaces created from fall semester 2022.
+- The "Plagiatsprüfung" widget is displayed in all ADAM courses created from fall semester 2022.
 In existing workspaces, it can be activated by sending a request to email@example.com.

 - The ADAM widget "Plagiatsprüfung" creates accounts in Turnitin using the email address stored in ADAM.
 Turnitin accounts with email addresses other than @unibas.ch or @stud.unibas.ch will be deactivated.

-- Lecturers (i.e. workspace managers) cannot upload papers themselves directly, but can do so indirectly by inviting themselves as a reader in the workspace using a different email address.
+- Lecturers (i.e. course managers) cannot upload papers themselves directly, but can do so indirectly by inviting themselves as a reader in the course using a different email address.

-- Students must be registered as a workspace reader.
+- Students must be registered as a course reader.
 They will see only the assessment results for their own work.
-Workspace contributors cannot upload papers and see the assessment results for all workspace participants.
+Course contributors cannot upload papers and see the assessment results for all course participants.

 The University Library provides guidance for members of the university on how to prevent plagiarism, i.a. in their courses and training sessions.
 In addition, courses for lecturers for the handling of Turnitin are offered periodically within the framework of the university’s continuing education programme for staff: